Evolution of Primordial Neutrino Helicities in Astrophysical Magnetic Fields and Implications for their Detection

-As the dash-dot curve indicates, the interesting regime is of bending not too small to be indistinguishable and not so large that all spins have comparable probability of being left and right handed.
+{Figure 1 illustrates how measurements of the rate of relic neutrinos can distinguish Dirac from Majorana neutrinos, with an accuracy that will improve as knowledge of the correct hierarchy as well as the lightest mass come into sharper focus.} As the dash-dot curve indicates, the interesting regime is of bending not too small to be indistinguishable and not so large that all spins have comparable probability of being left and right handed.
 This regime is characterized by a falloff in $A_{\rm eff,D}$ and the ITBD detection rate with increasing light neutrino mass.
 Unfortunately, it becomes increasingly difficult to resolve the relic neutrino events from the tritium beta decay background for smaller neutrino mass.
 Inventing novel techniques to probe the region of interest shown in Fig.~\ref{figV4} remains a challenge.
-More detailed simulations of the detection rate taking into account the probability distribution of neutrino helicity flip and the expected detector response are warranted.

-In conclusion, we have investigated the implications of a possibly large neutrino magnetic moment, up to the scale reported by XENON1T, on the helicities of relic neutrinos as they propagate through the cosmic and galactic magnetic fields, and found significant helicity modifications even if their magnetic moment is two orders of magnitude smaller than that suggested by the XENON1T result.
+In conclusion, investigating the implications of a possible large neutrino magnetic moment beyond that in the standard model on the helicities of relic neutrinos as they propagate through the cosmic and galactic magnetic fields, we find significant helicity modifications even if $\mu_\nu$ is two orders of magnitude smaller than that suggested by the XENON1T result.
 The present estimates of neutrino spin rotation can be sharpened by using detailed maps as well as numerical simulations of the astrophysical magnetic fields, e.g.,~\cite{bandj,han2018,han2019,imagine}.
-We note, in addition, that the spin rotation of MeV energy neutrinos from the diffuse supernova background \cite{dsbn} as well as from neutron stars \cite{fujikawa} is also potentially detectable, although using different experimental techniques than for relic neutrinos (e.g., with the Gd-doped Super-K detector and the inverse beta decay reaction) \cite{SN}.
+In addition, the spin rotation of MeV energy neutrinos from the diffuse supernova background \cite{dsbn} as well as from neutron stars \cite{fujikawa} is also potentially detectable, although using different experimental techniques than for relic neutrinos (e.g., with the Gd-doped Super-K detector and the inverse beta decay reaction) \cite{SN}.

 This research was supported in part by NSF Grant PHY18-22502.
 We thank Michael Turner, and Tanmay Vachaspati for helpful discussions.